Dental Implants in Silverdale, WA

 The first step in the dental implant process is to visit us for a consultation.
 You will meet with one of our oral surgeons who will examine your oral health and create a custom treatment plan.
 We will take 3D scans of your mouth and discuss your options for anesthesia to ensure your comfort throughout any surgical procedure.

 When it is time for surgery, we will administer the chosen anesthesia and wait for it to take effect.
 Your oral surgeon will make an incision in the gum tissue and insert the implant post.
 If you need a tooth extracted, we can remove it and insert an implant post into an empty socket at the same visit.
-Sutures will be placed as needed and you will rest in our office until the anesthesia wears off.
+Sutures will be placed as needed and you will rest until discharge criteria has been met.

 The post will integrate with the jaw bone over the next few months, in a process called osseointegration.
-In some cases, your oral surgeon will place the final crown during the surgical procedure.
+In some cases, your oral surgeon will place an intermediate crown during the surgical procedure.
 Otherwise, a temporary dental crown is placed and once the implant post heals, a restorative dentist will attach the final crown.

 Cost of Dental Implants in Silverdale, WA